bealex/Macaroni/UPDATES.md

 # New Features and Migrations

+This document contains only short feature and update descriptions.
+Please refer to [README.md](README.md) for details.

+## Version 3.0

+ - Removed `@InjectedFrom`.
+It is replaced with `@Injected(container: Container)` option.
+ - (Swift 5.5 only) Added ability to inject into function parameters.
+ - Renamed `WithContainer` to `Containerable`.
+ - Renamed `Container.Policy` to `Container.FindPolicy`.

 ## Version 2.1

- - Added ability to register several object of same type via Alternatives (please look into README.md for details)
+ - Added ability to register several object of same type via _Alternatives_.

 ## From version 1.x to version 2.x